kyleseven/LibraryDB-Project/database/README.md

 MariaDB [(none)]>
 ```
-4. Let's create the user that's used by the back end because for some reason, the root user doesn't work (don't forget semicolons)
+4. Create the user that's used by the back end.
     - `CREATE USER 'test'@'localhost' IDENTIFIED BY 'test';`
     - `GRANT ALL PRIVILEGES ON *.* TO 'test'@'localhost';`
     - `FLUSH PRIVILEGES;`